dokku/dokku/docs/deployment/dockerfiles.md

 While Dokku normally defaults to using [heroku buildpacks](https://devcenter.heroku.com/articles/buildpacks) for deployment, you can also use docker's native `Dockerfile` system to define a container.

+> Dockerfile support is considered a **Power User** feature.
+By using Dockerfile-based deployment, you agree that you will not have the same comfort as that enjoyed by Buildpack users, and Dokku features may work differently.
+Differences between the two systems will be documented here.

 To use a dockerfiles for deployment, commit a valid `Dockerfile` to the root of your repository and push the repository to your Dokku installation.
 If this file is detected, Dokku will default to using it to construct containers **except** in the following two cases:

 - The application has a `BUILDPACK_URL` environment variable set via the `dokku config:set` command or in a committed `.env` file.
 In this case, Dokku will use your specified buildpack.